-At the Federal level, the US DHS and the US Federal Emergency Management Agency (FEMA) since 2001 have offered annual funding assistance to Fire Departments under the Assistance to Firefighter Grants (AFG) program.
+At the Federal level, the US Department of Homeland Security (DHS) and the US Federal Emergency Management Agency (FEMA) since 2001 have offered annual funding assistance to Fire Departments under the Assistance to Firefighter Grants (AFG) program.
 The primary purpose of this program is to meet the firefighting and emergency response needs of local fire departments and to assist in obtaining critically needed equipment, protective gear, vehicles and training resources needed to protect the public.